calabossa/watermarks/README.md

-This project is designed to practive autoencoders, U-nets and the openCV python library.
+This project is designed to practive autoencoders and U-nets uisng Keras-Tensorflow, as well as the openCV library.
 It includes a dedicated network for the removal of watermarks from color images.
 The network can be selected from a choice of:
 1. Autoencoder (faster)
 2. U-net (slower, more parameters)